* Chinese refineries process less in July - data

-Global benchmark Brent crude futures were down 27 cents from Friday's close at $51.83 a barrel at 0846 GMT.
-They touched a low of $51.66 earlier in the session.
+Global benchmark Brent crude futures were at $51.74 a barrel at 1134 GMT, down 36 cents from Friday's close.
+They touched a low of $51.61 earlier in the session.

-U.S. West Texas Intermediate (WTI) crude futures were trading at $48.64 a barrel, down 18 cents.
+U.S. West Texas Intermediate crude futures were trading at $48.51, down 31 cents.

-Oil investors were also cautious after U.S. drilling rig data published by Baker Hughes on Friday showed explorers increased oil drilling capacity for the second time in three weeks, extending a 15-month recovery in drilling.
+Investors were also cautious after data published by oil services firm Baker Hughes on Friday showed explorers increased U.S. oil drilling capacity for the second time in three weeks, extending a 15-month recovery.

 The rising rig count hints at sustained output growth just as the world's major oil producers, excluding the United States, try to stem oversupply by trimming production.

-Oversupply has been exacerbated by rising production in Libya, which is one of the OPEC members exempt from production cuts and has been trying to regain its pre-war oil production levels.
+Oversupply has been exacerbated by rising production in OPEC member Libya, which is exempt from a global deal to cut output and has been trying to regain its pre-war production levels.

-"The recovery in Libyan production has been the single largest factor driving global supply growth in the last few months," said oil analysts at Panmure Gordon.
+"The recovery in Libyan production has been the single largest factor driving global supply growth in the last few months," oil analysts at Panmure Gordon wrote.

-Libya's National Oil Corporation said on Monday it was investigating security violations at its biggest oilfield, the Sharara field.
+Libya's National Oil Corp (NOC) said on Monday it was investigating security violations at its biggest oilfield, Sharara.